South Caernarfon Creameries is Wales’ leading farmer owned dairy co-operative

 creamy to vintage that is matured on site for up to 18 months.

 Traditional territorial cheese such as Double Gloucester, Red Leicester

 and of course, Welsh Caerphilly.
-Take a look at our cheese page for more details.

 More about butter

 For much of it’s time, South Caernarfon Creameries has produced butter “Menyn Eifion”.
 In 2011, the Creamery once again invested in a traditional butter churn.
 The £350,000 investment ensured that Welsh butter could be made authentically and provided the flexibility in recipes and with the salt content.

 Awarded for Agriculture

 South Caernarfon Creameries has been recognised as a forward-thinking

 co-operative that has been loyal to its members who in turn have worked

 tirelessly to ensure its success.
 In the early 1970’s, founder, J.O.
 Roberts received the MBE for his